SuiteTechTeam/smart-suite-mobile-app/lib/core/README.md

 ## Questions or Issues?

 If you encounter any issues while migrating to the core configuration system, please:
-1. Check the `ExampleService` for reference implementation
-2. Ensure you're importing `'../../core/core.dart'`
+1. Ensure you're importing `'../../core/core.dart'`
-3. Verify the endpoint you're using matches your API requirements
+2. Verify the endpoint you're using matches your API requirements
-4. Check that constants are spelled correctly (they're case-sensitive)
+3. Check that constants are spelled correctly (they're case-sensitive)